COST GUIDES

 You can get a rough idea of rebuild costs before contacting builders, surveyors or insurers using our free interactive calculator below.
 With just a few clicks, you’ll get an estimated rebuild cost instantly.

-Using our rebuild cost calculator
+Use our free rebuild cost calculator

 If you know roughly the size of the house and property type, just enter your property details.
 You'll be able to see an instant rebuild cost estimate for your home: